orkku/zmud-triggers/README.md

 # zmud-triggers
-Some triggers i have made for ZMud
+Some BatMUD triggers i have made for ZMud